WisTex/Raconteur/Zotlabs/Daemon/README.md

 	}

-The Master class "summons" the command by creating an executable script from the provided arguments, then it invokes "Release" to execute the script detached from web processing.
+The Run class "summons" the command by creating an executable script from the provided arguments, then it invokes "Release" to execute the script detached from web processing.
 This process calls the static::run() function with any command line arguments using the traditional argc, argv format.